All Episodes

 This is weak.

-You know, um, folks, all partisanship aside here, this second day in a row, this guy just recaptured a mojo.
+You know, folks, all partisanship aside here, this second day in a row, this guy just recaptured a mojo.

-This is it is becoming more and more apparent to me that if it's not written down and if he hasn't studied it beforehand, he's just wandering aimlessly in vain search of coherent syllables strung together to equal a meaningful thought.
+This is, it is becoming more and more apparent to me that if it's not written down and if he hasn't studied it beforehand, he's just wandering aimlessly in vain search of coherent syllables strung together to equal a meaningful thought.

-Yeah, yeah, five men, get three million.
+Rick Warren, yeah, yeah, five men, get three million.

 That's your middle class.

-He was joking, and he said so later, and he predicted exactly what you just did.
+Obama, he was joking, and he said so later, and he predicted exactly what you just did.

-And Obama has just run with it.
+And Obama has just run with it, but it's so ineffective.

 They should have given him the house line.